TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

 With the default configuration, results should be reliable up to parameters of ...   ([see details below](#configuration)).

-# Installation

-Two precompiled binaries are available in the repository:

-    bin_nix64/esch        -- for 64 bit linux systems
-    bin_win64/esch.exe    -- for 64 bit windows systems

-(Both have been compiled on Ubuntu 14.04, using `gcc` and `mingw`, respectively.)
-With a bit of luck, one of these will run on your system.
-In this case, simply download the respective file to a folder of your choice.

-If the above binaries are not appropriate for your system, download/clone the complete repository and compile from scratch.
-Call `make win` or `make nix` to compile using the supplied `Makefile`s.
-You will likely need to adapt the `Makefile`s to suit your system.
-Your may also need to download and install some boost libraries.

-# Configuration

-When compiling from scratch, some options ....

 # Code base
 The code is structured as follows:

       esch_space.h            implement       class Space
       esch_space.cpp

 All code for computing the above invariants is contained in this class.
-The class all contains comparison functions that determine whether two spaces are homotopy equivalent/tangentially homotopy equivalent/homeomorphic.
+The class also contains comparison functions that determine whether two spaces are homotopy equivalent/tangentially homotopy equivalent/homeomorphic.

       esch_tuples.h           implement       class SpaceTuple
       esch_tuples.cpp                         class SpaceTupleList